Get up to speed quickly on the basic concepts and the value proposition of solar and renewable energy. CLICK HERE FOR A PRINTABLE PDF.

-The payback for using solar to charge an electrical vehicle is better than payback for using solar energy in the home.
+Solar owners are more likely to drive hybrid or electric vehicles (EV).
+The savings for using solar to charge an electrical vehicle is better than for using solar energy in the home.

-The Chevrolet Volt uses about 1,200 kWh to drive 3,400 miles (85 trips of up to 40 miles in all electric mode).
-The avoided cost of gasoline is $340 (assuming 10 cents per mile with 30 mpg and $3 per gallon gas cost).
-If the cost of a one kilowatt solar array (to generate 1,200 kWh annually) is $2,000 after the federal tax credit, then the ROI for solar energy will be 17 percent ($340 savings vs. $2,000 cost).
-When gas costs $2.10 per gallon at 7 cents per mile with 30 mpg, the ROI is 12 percent.
+The Chevrolet Volt uses about 1,200 kWh to drive 3,400 miles (85 trips of up to 40 miles in all electric mode before switching to its gas engine).
+The avoided cost of gasoline is $340 (assuming $0.10 per mile with 30 mpg and $3.00 per gallon gas cost).
+If the cost of a one kilowatt solar array (to generate 1200 kWh annually) is $2,000 after the federal tax credit, then the ROI for solar energy will be 12 percent ($340 savings annually vs. $2,000 cost) and the initial cost will be recovered in about six years depending on future cost of gasoline.

-A similar analysis for someone without grid-tied solar net metering is less favorable where the comparison is between grid power and gasoline.
-The cost of 1,200 kWh from the grid could be $140, or 12 cents per kWh, to drive 3,400 miles.
-Now the ROI for purchase of the Volt is calculated as $200 savings for each 3,400 miles ($340 avoided cost of gas at $3 per gallon, minus $140 cost of electricity).
-If you drive 10,200 miles in a year, your savings would be $600.
+A similar analysis for someone without grid-tied solar net metering is a comparison between grid power and gasoline.
+The cost of 1,200 kWh from the grid could be $180 (15 cents per kWh) to drive 3,400 miles.
+The ROI for purchase of the Volt is calculated as $120 savings for each 3,400 miles ($300 avoided cost of gasoline at $3.00 per gallon, minus $180 cost of electricity to charge the car battery).

 The greatest benefit for the owner is creating a clean, renewable form of energy right at home.
 Eighty percent of Indiana’s electricity is generated from central coal-fired plants, which results in double the carbon emissions of a typical Indiana household compared to their natural gas or automobile use.
 The main financial benefit comes from locking in the cost of electricity for the next several decades and removing uncertainty about future rate increases.
 Locally, annual rate increases are forecast to be about three percent a year.